C. V. Boys: Experimental physics

 Boys achieved recognition as a scientist for his invention of the fused quartz fibre torsion balance, which allowed him to measure extremely small forces.
-He made the fused quartz fibres for his instrument by attaching a quartz rod to a crossbow quarrel, heating the rod to the point of melting, and shooting the crossbow.
-By this means he produced fibre so thin that it could not be resolved with an optical microscope.
+He made the fused quartz fibres for his instrument by attaching one end of a quartz rod to a crossbow quarrel, the other end to a fixed surface, heating the rod to the point of melting, and shooting the crossbow.
+This "drew out" the rod into a long thin string, often less than one micron in width, a fiber so thin it could not be resolved with an optical microscope of the time.

 Boys used the quartz fibre torsion balance to produce a radiomicrometer capable of responding to the light of a single candle more than one mile away, and used that device for astronomical observations.
 He then used that same balance to improve upon Cavendish's measurement of the gravitational constant G. Boys published his measurement of G in 1894.
 His method was based on the same basic setup as Cavendish's, but with two masses suspended at one height and two nearby masses suspended at a different height, in order to minimise the unwanted interaction between opposite masses.

 Boys was a critic of the solar engine design of Frank Shuman, which led to Shuman hiring him as a technical consultant.
 Together they patented a "Sun-Boiler", which is similar to modern day parabolic trough solar power plants.